bunoza/Calendarco/README.md

 ### Data Persistence and Synchronization
 - Integrated with Firebase (`FirebaseManager.swift`) for secure cloud storage and real-time synchronization, allowing access to events across multiple devices.
-- Handles events as documents (`CalendarEventDocument.swift`), potentially supporting import/export functionality.
+- Handles events as documents (`CalendarEventDocument.swift`), supporting import/export functionality.

 ### User Interface
 - Built with SwiftUI for a modern, declarative UI experience.
 The main dashboard (`MainView.swift`) provides an overview of events.